 Carolina Rubio MacWright was born in Bogota, Colombia, where she lived until age 20, when a need for a safer place to call home was necessary.
 She graduated Magna Cum Laude from Florida International University with a Bachelor of Fine Art.
 After graduation, she felt the need to understand the legal system, at which point she moved to Oklahoma City where she received her Juris Doctorate Degree.
-Her time in Oklahoma's legal world, opened her eyes to the realities of the broken American legal system as well as the immigration law system.
-Inspiration to last a lifetime and more.
+She has worked as an immigration attorney in Miami, Oklahoma and New York City.

 I grew up during the Colombian conflict.
 Violence permeated my city -- fear and hate prevented me from being able to express, or simply be, myself.
 I felt imprisoned and impotent, unable to bring about change in the world around me as I witnessed the tangible aspects of freedom turn into allusive, almost mystical, ideals.
 My soul was drying up.
 I was not free.